[Breaking] Aretha Franklin May Pass Soon As Cancer Worsens; Celebs Take Vigil At Her Hospital Bed

 Fameolous Daily claims that they have been tipped that the 1979 Hollywood Walk of Famer has been battling cancer for a while now.
 The identity of the source is not revealed but the report guarantees that they have an insider coming from the hospital where Franklin is being held and, in case another update will be up, it will be handed down too.

 Aretha has been battling cancer for a while now.
-Earlier this year, the I Never Loved a Man (The Way I Love You) songstress has called off her series of concerts in Toronto and postpones the gig tentatively until 2018.
+Earlier this year, the I Never Loved a Man (The Way I Love You) songstress has called off her series of concerts in Toronto and postpones the gig tentatively until 2018 as per doctor’s orders.

-The official announcement has been posted at Sony Centre For Performing Arts’ website, citing, “‘As per doctor’s orders, Aretha Franklin cannot make the trip to Toronto.”

-After the cancellation of the Toronto league of her show, a new performance date on June 28, 2018, has been announced where she will grace the 2018 TD Toronto Jazz Festival.
+November 8, 2018 was Franklin’s last public appearance at the 25th annual Elton John AIDS Foundation Galaheld in Cathedral of St. John the Divine, New York, Variety reported.
+The greatest singer of all time seranaded the guests with some of her classic hits including I Knew You Were Waiting, Say a Little Prayer, Bridge Over Troubled Water, and Freeway.

 Twitter reacts